courtiol/judsound/linux/README.md

 Note that my computer did not read the micro-sd card in its native reader, so I used an external card reader.

-Before clicking on "WRITE", I clicked on the little gear to set the following options:
-- enable SSH (I used with public key)
+I clicked on EDIT settings and I do this:
+- set hostname
 - set username and passwd
 - configure wireless LAN
 - set local setting
-- do not eject media when finished
+- enable SSH (I used with public key)

 Notes:
-- I did not set the hostname (default is good)
 - some of these settings did not seem to work as intended, but I show below how to fix the issues.

-Then I clicked on "WRITE" to write the image of the OS on the micro-SD card.
+Then I clicked on "YES" to write the image of the OS on the micro-SD card.

 I made sure to eject the micro-SD card properly.